gridsome/gridsome.org/docs/graphql.md

 ![Git workflow](./images/graphql.png)

 **Transformer plugins** is used to transform the content (Nodes) coming from the data sources.
-F.ex for Filesystem source we have a Remark plugin that adds extra functionality to Markdown files.
+For example, for Filesystem source we have a Remark plugin that adds extra functionality to Markdown files.

 ## The GraphQL playground